INVENTORY OF LIVESTOCK

 Chicken egg production in the region was estimated at 24,682 metric tons for the period of January to June 2019.
-This was 2.67 percent lower than last year’s level of 24,040 metric tons.
+This was 2.67 percent higher than last year’s level of 24,040 metric tons.
 On the other hand, production of duck eggs increased by 2.93 percent from last year’s record of 2,287 metric tons for the first semester in 2018.

 The data for this special release were collected by the Philippine Statistics Authority (PSA) through the two (2) major surveys, namely: